 USP offers more than 21 certificate programmes.
 Many of these programmes require the completion of only six courses.
 Generally admission to certificates is on the basis of an overall pass in Form 6, plus a year's relevant work experience, or alternatively, as a mature entrant with relevant work experience.

-USP offers more than 28 diploma programmes, which normally require the completion of up to ten courses.
+USP offers more than 29 diploma programmes, which normally require the completion of up to twelve to fourteen courses.
 Generally admission to diplomas is on the basis of an overall pass in Form 7, or an overall pass in Form 6 plus two years' relevant work experience, or as a mature entrant with relevant work experience.

 USP offers nine Bachelor's degree programmes.
 Apart from the Bachelor of Education, admission to bachelor's degrees is usually on the basis of passing Form 7 or completing a Foundation Certificate, and most bachelor's degrees require passes at that level in specific subjects.
 For the BEd, only qualified teachers are admitted.